BCI-Games/MiniGameMania/README.md

-# BCI Game Jam 2022 - Minigame Mania Megagame
+# BCI Game Jam 2022 - MiniGame Mania Collection.
 This is a collection of the compatible minigames from the BCI Game Jam 2022.
+A so-called "minigame megagame"!

 ### This work uses BCIEssentials
 A Unity base environment for streamlined development of BCI applications.